Step-by-Step Airbnb Host Checklist Anyone Can Follow

 Follow this Airbnb host checklist to maximize your business efficiency and save time on day-to-day operations.

-When you manage your rental, you need to handle many processes simultaneously.
-As an Airbnb host, your daily list of to-dos includes replying to guest messages, updating a property calendar and availability (or calendars if you manage listings across several platforms), organizing cleanings, meeting your guests, writing reviews, etc.
+As an Airbnb host, your daily list of to-dos includes replying to guest messages, updating a property calendar and availability across several platforms, organizing cleanings, meeting your guests, writing reviews, etc.

-2. Use a Dynamic Pricing Tool
+2. Use a dynamic pricing tool

 One of the main concerns of every host is whether their rental is adequately priced.
 You don’t want to price your rental too high, as this can drive away potential bookings.
-At the same time, pricing it too low means that you leave money on the table.

 Again, automation can be a game-changer in setting the appropriate pricing.
-Dynamic pricing tools such as Wheelhouse, Pricelabs, or DPGO are designed specifically to help hosts maximize revenue by optimizing their nightly rates in response to market fluctuations. iGMS has integrations with all three tools so that you can utilize dynamic pricing in combination with iGMS’ advanced features.
+Dynamic pricing tools such as Wheelhouse, Pricelabs, or DPGO are designed specifically to help hosts maximize revenue by optimizing their nightly rates in response to market fluctuations.

-3. Set Up a Self-Check-In
+3. Set up a self-check-in

 In the battle between a regular in-person check-in and self-check-in, the latter seems to be getting the upper hand.
-More and more hosts and property managers are opting for self-check-in, as it saves time and hassle for both sides.

 There are several options to set up a self-check-in.
 You are free to choose between lockboxes, electronic and smart locks, and key exchange services.

 With a smart lock, you don’t even need to have physical keys, as the lock will be controlled via your smartphone.
 Also, you can opt for a keyless entry service like Lynx.
 Lynx allows you to control your door remotely and get notified every time the door is accessed.

 Key exchange services like Keycafe also come in handy to set up a smooth self-check-in.
 KeyCafe enables you to leave your keys in one of the SmartBoxes for guests to collect whenever it’s convenient for them.